3. Neural network

 Standard deviation scaling method

 All scaling methods are linear and, in general, produce similar results.
-In all cases, the inputs' scaling in the data set must be synchronized with the inputs' scaling in the neural network.
+In all cases, synchronizing the scaling of the inputs in the dataset with the scaling of the inputs in the neural network is necessary.
 Neural Designer does that without any intervention by the user.

 The scaled outputs from a neural network are unscaled to produce the original units.
 In the context of neural networks, the unscaling layer does this.